 How the DC-8-63 fits into the DC-8 story

-DC-8-63 is the representative branch of the Douglas DC-8 family, capturing the stretched branch that gave the family its highest-capacity passenger form.
+DC-8-63 is a retired member of the Douglas DC-8 family, known for the stretched branch that gave the family its highest-capacity passenger form.

 Service entry